Young woman sitting and smiling while talking to her peers during a seminar

 The aims of the module are to:

-- facilitate the production of a well written, well-structured and realistic formative assessment proposal on a subject of the student’s choice but which reflects learning from different parts of the course, which is used as a basis to write a dissertation of between 12,000 to 14,000 words
+• facilitate the production of a well written, well-structured dissertation on a subject of the student’s choice which reflects learning from different parts of the course,

-- foster an advanced capacity for independent learning
+• foster an advanced capacity for independent learning and academic writing

 Module assessment